 - Responsible Party’s Identity

-Ensure that you did not forget to include details such as the suite, room number or apartment.
+Be sure to not forget to include details such as the suite, room number or apartment.
 Nobody wants to miss the deadlines specified in these terms.

 If your post office doesn’t deliver to your physical address, then you may use a P.O. box.
 A foreign address is acceptable.